dojo/framework/docs/en/resources/supplemental.md

 });
 ```

 By default calling meta will not initiate a request, meaning if there is not meta info (as `getOrRead` has not been called) then it will never populate them and invalidate without a separate call to `getOrRead`.
-A second parameter, `request` can be passed as `true` in order to make a request for the passed options if there is no existing meta information.
+A additional parameter, `request` can be passed as `true` in order to make a request for the passed options if there is no existing meta information.

 > MyResourceAwareWidget.tsx